Trump on trial: What to know as case moves toward pivotal witness

 But for all the drama of her testimony and cross-examination by Trump attorneys, Ms. Daniels was something of a preliminary witness.

+For all the drama of her testimony at Donald Trump’s hush money trial, Stormy Daniels is something of a preliminary witness.
+The most legally important moment may be yet to come.

-The trial is now barreling towards what may be the most confrontational and legally important moment yet: the appearance of former Trump personal attorney and fixer Michael Cohen on the stand.
+The trial is now barreling toward what may be the most confrontational and legally important moment yet: the appearance of former Trump personal attorney and fixer Michael Cohen on the stand.

 Mr. Cohen almost certainly will be the only witness to testify that Mr. Trump personally told him to make a payoff to keep Ms. Daniels quiet – and that the reason for the payment was to hide her story from voters.
 His narrative links all the elements of the prosecution’s case together.

-Note: Editor’s note: This story was updated to include witness testimony on Thursday, May 9.